 Contributions

 This project seeks to provide the necessary tool support for building and managing autonomic context-aware systems.
-The solution should be applied for building a green datacenter.The necessary support for datacenter virtualization and consolidation Another important contribution made by this work is the development of new negotiation methods between QoS and Power Consumption.
+The solution should be applied for building a green datacenter.The necessary support for datacenter virtualization and consolidation.
+Another important contribution made by this work is the development of new negotiation methods between QoS and Power Consumption.
 There are both theoretical and practical contributions made by this project.

 Theoretical contributions